kaol/heist-tutorial/tutorial.md

 specifying that it may be missing or in a different form in compiled Heist.

-One particular point I'd like to warn about is `bind` tag.
-It comes as default in interpreted Heist but no such construct comes with compiled Heist.
-Likewise for `apply-content` and `apply`.
-But those last two can be defined and used with compiled Heist, see `example4`.
+It is possible to use interpreted and compiled modes together, with `hcLoadTimeSplices`.
+However, this tutorial is about using pure compiled Heist.
+You won't have splices like `bind`, `apply` or `apply-content` with that.
+However, for an example of how to define the last two of those with compiled Heist, see `example4`.

 Code which may mix interpreted and compiled Heist typically uses qualified imports `I` and `C`, respectively.
 This tutorial only uses